top of page

 All of this was turning out to be such a boost, just when I was starting to feel a bit burnt out.

-And now the bad news.
+Then came the bad news.

 The last question I asked was this: "If the three pillars of this packet are the writing, the pitch itself, and the art, which pillar is weakest?"